Check how popular your Jetpack VideoPress videos are, with Jetpack Stats.

 Copy the Shortcode in the video details.

-Using VideoPress Shortcodes in your Posts and Pages
+Use VideoPress shortcodes in your posts and pages

-Shortcodes can be directly pasted into any of your posts or pages on your site, or you can add via a Shortcode Block.
+Directly paste shortcodes into any of your posts or pages, or you can add via a Shortcode Block.

 Your video will not be displayed while editing, you will only see the Shortcode Block.
-You can click Preview to see how your video looks and make necessary edits.
+Click Preview to see how your video looks and make necessary edits.

 freedom=true/false to force only use open source video formats